mschuessler/mschuessler.github.io/about/index.md

   creditlink: http://www.fu-berlin.de/presse/informationen/fup/2012/fup_12_252/
 ---
 Hi, I am Martin - a PhD student at TU Berlin in the field of **[Human Computer Interaction](http://en.wikipedia.org/wiki/Human–computer_interaction.)**.
-As a member of the [Weizenbaum Institute’s](https://vernetzung-und-gesellschaft.de/english/) research group "Criticality of AI", I focus on **[Explainable Artificial Intelligence (XAI)](https://en.wikipedia.org/wiki/Explainable_Artificial_Intelligence)**.
+As a member of the [Weizenbaum Institute’s](https://vernetzung-und-gesellschaft.de/english/) interdisciplinary research group "Criticality of AI", I focus on **[Explainable Artificial Intelligence (XAI)](https://en.wikipedia.org/wiki/Explainable_Artificial_Intelligence)**.
 In particular I am trying to find a XAI framework that helps creators of AI system to support the development of appropriate trust of users in their systems.